wturner123/azurestack-docs/content/en/docs/hub/ReleaseNotes/2303/_index.md

 ### Release Type: Major (MA)

 {{% alert title="NOTE" color="primary" %}}
+Dell Azure Stack Hub OEM updates must be installed in sequential order, it is not supported to skip or miss-out an OEM update version.
 These release notes contain supplemental information for the Dell 2303 release and the Microsoft 2206 release.
 {{% /alert %}}

 ## New features, changed features, and fixes